-The anti-retaliation provision of the False Claims Act protects employees, contractors and other agents of a company from being "discharged, demoted, suspended, threatened, harassed, or in any other manner discriminated against in the terms and conditions of employment by his or her employer" because the employee, contractor, or agent investigated, reported or sought to stop a company from engaging in practices which defraud the United States government.
+The anti-retaliation provision of the False Claims Act protects employees, contractors and other agents of an employer from being retaliated against.
+The law says that if the individual is “discharged, demoted, suspended, threatened, harassed, or in any other manner discriminated against in the terms and conditions of employment,” that individual can seek compensation.

-The remedies available to a successful plaintiff are generally designed to "make the employee whole."
-Possible relief for an individual who has been retaliated against includes: (1) reinstatement with the same seniority status that employee, contractor, or agent would have had but for the discrimination; (2) two times the amount of back pay and interest on the back pay; and (3) compensation for any special damages sustained as a result of the discrimination, including litigation costs and reasonable attorneys’ fees.
-Some courts have concluded that a successful litigant is also eligible to receive compensatory damages.
+The False Claims Act broadly states that whistleblowers are entitled to “all relief necessary to make [them]…whole.”
+This can include: reinstatement with the same seniority status that employee, contractor, or agent would have had but for the retaliation; two times the amount of back pay and interest on the back pay; and compensation for any special damages sustained as a result of the retaliation, including litigation costs and reasonable attorneys’ fees.
+Compensatory damages are also available for emotional distress.